MicrosoftDocs/customer-insights/ci-docs/journeys/invite-register-house-event-attendees-outbound.md

 ---
-title: Event invitations, registrations, and hotel bookings
+title: Invite, register, and house event attendees in outbound marketing
-description: After your event is set up, learn how to invite attendees, register attendees, and enter hotel bookings in Dynamics 365 Customer Insights - Journeys. ms.date: 08/18/2023 ms.topic: article
+description: After your event is set up, learn how to invite attendees, register attendees, and enter hotel bookings in outbound marketing. ms.date: 08/18/2023 ms.topic: article
 author: alfergus